knative/docs/docs/getting-started/first-traffic-split.md

 ## Splitting Traffic

 You may at this point be wondering, "where did 'Hello World!' go?"
-Remember, Revisions are a immutable snapshot-in-time of application code and configuration, so your old `hello-00001` Revision is still available to you.
+Remember, Revisions are an immutable snapshot-in-time of application code and configuration, so your old `hello-00001` Revision is still available to you.

 ### List your Revisions